-As far as this book was concerned, it was somewhere in the middle – I liked Roose well enough, but not enough to just fall in love with his book.
+As far as The Unlikely Disciple was concerned, it was somewhere in the middle – I liked Roose well enough, but not enough to just fall in love with his book.
 And it does feel a bit uncomfortable to have him attend Liberty with the express purpose of writing a book about it afterward.
 It just doesn’t seem quite authentic (something Kelly pointed out in her review too).

 The main thing that the book emphasized for me is that, no matter how much Roose found himself liking his fellow students or much of the environment at Liberty, there are things you just can’t really understand when you are looking at the world through an absolutely different lens.

-Either way, it’s an interesting read and I certainly found it easy enough reading, but there are memoirs and narrators I’ve enjoyed more.
+Either way, The Unlikely Disciple an interesting read and I certainly found it easy enough reading, but there are memoirs and narrators I’ve enjoyed more.